Reaching for the STARS: Steps Toward Academic Responsibility and Success

 While the undergraduate student is on probation, there is the risk that the student may be scholastically suspended.
 However, for that student on probation, as long as each subsequent term's GPA is 2.0 or above while the cumulative GPA remains below 2.0, they will remain on probation (referred to as "continuing probation").
 Additionally, once the cumulative GPA is raised to 2.0 or above, that student will be removed from probation and placed back in good standing.

-Students in The College of Business are required to meet with the Director of Enrollment Management and an Academic Advisor in order to discuss and improve academic standing, and become aware of academic support services available.
+Students in the College of Business and Analytics are required to meet with the Director of Enrollment Management and an Academic Advisor in order to discuss and improve academic standing, and become aware of academic support services available.